All Episodes

 Which I'm not saying.

-This is I'm just trying to say what happened.
+I'm just trying to say what happened.

 And you're not saying, right?

-Because it you can't get emergency use status for a vaccine if there's an effective treatment in the market, allegedly.
+Because you can't get emergency use status for a vaccine if there's an effective treatment in the market, allegedly.

-It's ivermectum is in the public domain because it's an old enough drug, so there's not a lot of financial incentive for pharmaceutical companies to push it.
+So there's not a lot of financial incentive for pharmaceutical companies to push it.

-And they were banned from Twitter or not Twitter, they were banned from YouTube for basically COVID misinformation allegations.
+And they were banned from Twitter, or not Twitter, they were banned from YouTube for basically COVID misinformation allegations.

 Right, right.